 In the small world of English high society, it was not unusual for artists and scientists to mix.
 Robert Hooke, for one, was apprenticed to Lely when first he came to London, and enjoyed the heady wine of his table as well as musical evenings in the taverns of the town.
 Painters and scientists shared the same patrons, too.
 Roger North, for example, had his portrait done by Lely and was also the executor of his estate, and it was he that approached Newton in 1677 for an opinion of his brother's book on music.
 It was typical that Newton directed his reply to physical matters, the mechanics of sound and the acoustics of hearing; he avoided the aesthetic innovations, of scale and key structures, that Francis North raised in his "Philosophical Essay of Musick".
 But despite their unique approach, natural philosophers like Newton still had much in common with artists.
 The musical instrument played for pleasure in the polite drawing room became an experimental tool in the laboratory, and music theory remained a cornerstone of the mathematician's education.
 The raw materials of painters and dyers, too, were subjected to chemical - or alchemical - processes, to be incorporated into scientific theories of colour and matter.

-Robert Hooke, as Curator of Experiments at the Royal Society, arranged many demonstrations to articulate musical sound in the 1660s.
+Robert Hooke, aged thirteen, left Lely's studio - the oils and varnishes irritated his chest - and enrolled at Westminster School, where he learnt to play the organ.
+Later, as Curator of Experiments at the Royal Society, he would arrange many demonstrations to articulate musical sound.
 He was the first to show the gentlemen virtuosos there the direct relationship between pitch and frequency in 1681, with toothed wheels of brass that produced higher notes the faster they were turned.
 Independently of Newton, Hooke developed an ideal musical scale of his own; it was also based on just intervals formed from a symmetrical sequence of semitones.
 The two had other things in common, too - they both looked up to Robert Boyle, who mentored Hooke's experiments at the Royal Society.
 Boyle's scientific method was much imitated, and many of Newton's investigations into colour were adapted from his "Experiments and Considerations Touching Colours" of 1664.
 Even the prism experiment, on a single ray of sunlight let into a darkened room by a hole in the window shutter, is found there.
 Soon, both Hooke and Newton were to formulate their own theories of colour.
-Hooke outlined his in "Micrographia" of 1665, hypothesizing colours as modifications to pulse-like motions through the aether.
-Included amongst his many observations under the microscope, was the first description of the colours of thin plates, with rainbow hues seen on laminae of mica.
-Shortly after, Newton was noticing the same effect caused by surface irregularities on flat pieces of glass pressed together.
-But, unlike Hooke, he believed light was made of streams of corpuscles flying in a straight line.
+Like Boyle, Newton held to an atomist's view of matter, believing light was made of streams of particles flying in a straight line; colours differed according to the impact of corpuscles on the retina.
+But Hooke, as outlined in "Micrographia", hypothesised colours as modifications to pulse-like motions through the aether.
 Boyle quickly deferred to both new theories, leaving the other two men to fight it out.

 When Newton communicated his "New Theory about Light and Colours" to the Royal Society in 1672.
 Robert Hooke was among the first to read it and immediately saw a rival theory to his own.
-He repeatedly urged Newton to adopt a wavelength conception of colour, who objected in turn to any sweeping hypothesis.
-He only sought to point out that colours originated from white light, and were discoverable by their characteristic "refrangibilities".
+He repeatedly urged Newton to adopt a wavelength conception of colour.
+At first, Newton seemed enthusiastic, trying to outdo Hooke with analogies between light and sound.
+But in the end, Newton objected to any sweeping hypothesis: he only sought to point out that colours originated from white light, and were discoverable by their characteristic "refrangibilities".
 Anyway, light did not bend around obstacles, the way that waves of sound and water do.
 Although there was no mention of wave-like characteristics (let alone a likeness to music) in the "New Theory", Newton already had the basic ingredients for colour music - the general analogy between light and sound, the seemingly periodic nature of light in the colours of thin plates, and a symmetrical musical scale to structure the arrangement.
 By 1675, Newton was openly acknowledging some vibrational aspect to both sound and light in his "Hypothesis", including the first spectrum of colour and music.
-Shortly after, he left the field in a huff, but his eventual inclusion of the metaphor of colour music in "Opticks" may be traced, in large part, to Hooke's initial and persistent hounding:
+Shortly after, continually pestered by questions, he left the field in a huff.
+Some historians suggest he delayed publication of "Opticks" till after Hooke's death, to avoid further controversies.
+But his eventual inclusion of the metaphor of colour music may be traced, in large part, to Hooke's initial and persistent hounding:

 "...as there are produced in sounds several harmonies by proportionate vibrations, so there are produced in light several curious and pleasant colours, by the proportionate and harmonious motions of vibrations intermingled, and as those of the one are sensated by the ear, so those of the other are by the eye."